The Baden Powell Trail is a world-class hiking trail that stretches from Horseshoe Bay in West Vancouver to Deep Cove in

-The section of the Baden Powell Trail from just above Panorama Park in Deep Cove to Quarry Rock is about a 1-hour hike.
-It’s a beautiful trail through the trees and not overly strenuous though it does have a decent amount of stairs.
+The section of the Baden Powell Trail from just above Panorama Park in Deep Cove to Quarry Rock is about a one hour hike.
+It’s a beautiful trail through the trees and not overly strenuous, though it does have a decent amount of stairs.
 The view from the top on a sunny day is absolutely spectacular, and makes for a great resting spot before returning back down the hill.